Student Academic Grievance Procedures

 Within 10 days, the Academic Grievance Committee must convene a hearing, detailed procedures for which are contained in the Policy Guidelines Manual.
 The Committee informs the Chancellor of its findings and recommendations within 5 days after the close of the hearing.
 The Chancellor’s decision is final within the University.

 The process of addressing allegations of discrimination are described in the procedures for Handling Impermissible Behavior and the Academic Grievance Procedures and in CCCM No. 2210, UH Community College Procedure and Guidelines Relating to Complaints of Discrimination.
-Copies are available at the Office of the Vice Chancellor of Student Affairs.
+The document is available as a PDF.

 Students may also file complaints of discrimination with the Office of Civil Rights, Region IX, Henry M. Jackson Federal Building, 915 Second Avenue, Rm.
 3310, Seattle, WA 98174-1099.
 Phone: 206-220-7900, FAX: 206-220-7887.